You have no items in your shopping basket.

 What is the CQC single assessment framework?

 The Care Quality Commission (CQC) framework is undergoing changes right now.
-CQC will implement a new Single Assessment Framework to regulate health and adult social care in England.
+CQC will implement a new single assessment framework to regulate health and adult social care in England.

 A single assessment framework will be used for all types of services at all levels, aiming to reduce health inequalities and improve services for people.
 As the changes are rolled out in 2023, CQC will gradually release information concerning the above strategy.

-Dr Richard Dune discusses the changes in the CQC regulatory framework in this article, focusing mainly on the single assessment framework, key questions, and quality statements.
+In this blog, Dr Richard Dune discusses the changes in the CQC regulatory framework in this article, focusing mainly on the single assessment framework, key questions, and quality statements.

 Current CQC framework